meilisearch/strapi-plugin-meilisearch/CONTRIBUTING.md

 - merge the change into `bump-meilisearch-v*.*.*`
 - rebase the `vX.X.X-beta.0` branch
 - change the version name in `package.json`
-- creata a pre-release via the GitHub interface
+- create a pre-release via the GitHub interface

 <hr>